3a.m., 27th of August 2003. That was when Mars would’ve been visible from Baghdad.

 There we stood — this international tapestry of people — working for what was then the most watched news network, covering the top story of the time — on a rooftop in Baghdad, while the earth was closest to the stars.

 Below us, the Tigris slid past like a crystal emerald snake in a dry field.
-The solemn silence of the night echoing a sacred secret — anything is possible.

 * * *